SwarnaMallikaPL/VLSI-LAB-EXP-1/README.md

-# VLSI-LAB-EXPERIMENTS
-AIM: To simulate and synthesis Logic Gates,Adders and Subtractor using Xilinx ISE.
+Exp1_Logicgates.vAIM: To simulate and synthesis Logic Gates,Adders and Subtractor using Xilinx ISE.

 APPARATUS REQUIRED: Xilinx 14.7 Spartan6 FPGA